SahiLmb/AI-Sql-query-gen/README.md

    - The response from the AI model is processed with `markdown2` to convert markdown syntax to HTML for proper formatting.

 3. **Markdown Conversion**:
-   - If the AI response contains markdown, it is converted to HTML using `markdown2` in the backend or `marked` in the frontend.
+   - If the AI response contains markdown, it is converted to HTML using `marked` in the frontend.
    - The final response with HTML formatting is then sent to the frontend.

 4. **Deployment**: